 - Home Price: $89,900 median purchase price; $737 median monthly rent

-- Crime Rate: Safer than 10% of cities in the U.S.
+- Crime Rate: Safer than 10% of New York cities

 - Unemployment Rate: 6.1%

-Want to live somewhere with strong economic growth, excellent bars and dining, and that’s ranked among the best cities to live in New York for cheap?
-Consider Syracuse!
+If you want to live in a larger but still affordable New York city, consider Syracuse!
 Located in the heart of Upstate New York, Salt City has become a popular area for students, singles, and young professionals who want to build careers and raise families.
-Syracuse University and nationally-recognized liberal arts school Le Moyne College both call this city home, which is perfect for those who are interested in pursuing a degree.
-There’s loads of family fun with community events like the Bacon Festival and Syracuse Winterfest, too!
+Syracuse University and nationally-recognized liberal arts school Le Moyne College both call this city home, which is perfect for those interested in pursuing a degree.
+There are loads of fun annual events in Syracuse as well, including The Great New York State Fair and Syracuse Winterfest!

 Things to Do in Syracuse

-Moving to Upstate New York?
-Extra Space Storage has convenient storage facilities throughout The Empire State, so we can help with your transition.
+Moving to New York?
+Extra Space Storage has storage facilities throughout The Empire State, so we can help with your transition.
 Find a storage unit near you!